Komal7209/cloud-db2-go-sdk/README.md

 ## Using the SDK
 For general SDK usage information, please see [this link](https://github.com/IBM/ibm-cloud-sdk-common/blob/main/README.md)

+## Authentication
+For types of Authentication supported in Go SDK, please refer [Authentication link](https://github.com/IBM/go-sdk-core/blob/main/Authentication.md)

+## Error Handling
+For information about how to deal with errors resulting from request invocations [Error handling link](https://github.com/IBM/ibm-cloud-sdk-common/blob/main/README.md#error-handling)

 ## Questions
 If you are having difficulties using this SDK or have a question about the IBM Cloud services, please ask a question at
 [Stack Overflow](http://stackoverflow.com/questions/ask?tags=ibm-cloud).

 ## Issues